-In a world that’s increasingly interconnected and interdependent, many companies are moving to a zero trust security strategy in an effort to defend against malicious attacks.
+Zero trust security strategies are what many companies are moving towards in an effort to defend against malicious attacks.
 Especially in the logistics space, it is becoming increasingly clear that security needs to be strengthened.

 What Is Zero Trust Security?

 Zero trust security gets its name from the simple idea that sometimes, you can trust no one.
 That is, there is zero trust.

 Think about it: our logistics networks are increasingly international and interdependent.
 Imagine what it’s like trying to keep a company’s IT department up and running when so many people work from home, have bad passwords, or simply quit their jobs in favor of better opportunities.
 How do you keep a company secure in that kind of environment?